ushaan01/Facebook-Login-Functionality-Manual-Testing-JIRA-Report/README.md

 🔍 Project Summary:

-This repository contains a small manual testing suite for the Facebook login functionality.
+This repository contains a small manual testing suite for the Facebook login functionality with JIRA report.

 The goal is to validate login behavior for positive and negative scenarios and to record results.

 📊 Test Execution Summary:
                           Total Test Cases: 4